Factbox on Alex Rodriguez

-(Reuters) - Alex Rodriguez, widely considered one of the greatest baseball players of all time, was suspended for the entire 2014 Major League Baseball (MLB) season and playoffs for violating the league’s drug policy and labor contract after an arbitrator on Saturday rejected the All-Star third baseman’s appeal.
+(Reuters) - Alex Rodriguez, widely considered one of the greatest baseball players of all time, was suspended for 211 games by Major League Baseball (MLB) on Monday for violating the league’s drug policy and labor contract.

 - Born: July 27, 1975 (Aged 38)